-The school board must give at least 24 hours notice of the agenda, date, time, and place of each of its non-emergency meetings.
-Except for certain electronic meetings where there is no anchor location, a school board has given "public notice" when the following requirements are met:
+The school board must give at least 24 hours' notice of the agenda, date, time, and place of each of its non-emergency meetings.
+This notice must meet the requirements of a class A public notice under Utah Code § 63G-30-102(1).
+As applied to a school board, and except for certain electronic meetings where there is no anchor location, a school board has given class A "public notice" when the following requirements are met:

 - a.
 A written notice is posted at the main office of the school board or at the building where the meeting will be held; and - b.
 Written notice is posted on the Utah Public Notice Website; and - c.
-Notice is given to a local media correspondent or to a newspaper of general circulation which publishes in the area over which the public body has jurisdiction.
+Notice is posted on the school district's website.

-The requirement to post notice at the main office or meeting location does not apply where there is a proper electronic meeting without an anchor location (see E. below).
+The requirement to post notice at the main office or meeting location does not apply where there is a proper electronic meeting without an anchor location (see III.E. below).
 The open meetings statute also encourages school boards to provide notice by additional electronic means.
 Also, school boards may choose to follow a practice of giving notice to any media agency which periodically requests such notice.
 While such notices are not required by the open meetings law, they can be useful in building good relations with the public and members of the media.